pmeier/torchvision-datasets-rework/transforms.md

         pass
 ```

 that would make interacting with them a lot easier.
 Since for all intents and purposes they still act like regular tensors, a user does not have to worry about this at all.
-Plus, by returning, these specific types instead of raw `Tensor`'s, a transformation can know what to do with a passed argument.
+Plus, by returning these specific types instead of raw `Tensor`'s, a transformation can know what to do with a passed argument.

 ## `Transform`'ing a dataset sample